open-dollar/od-docs/docs/faq.md

 To better understand how OD behaves, we need to analyze its monetary policy which is made out of four elements:

 * Redemption price: this is the price that the protocol wants OD to have on the secondary market (e.g on Uniswap).
-The redemption price is used by SAFE users to mint OD against ETH and it is also used during Global Settlement in order to allow both SAFE and OD users to redeem collateral from the system.
+The redemption price is used by Vault users to mint OD against ETH and it is also used during Global Settlement in order to allow both Vault and OD users to redeem collateral from the system.
 The redemption price almost always floats and it does not target any specific peg.

 * Market price: this is the price that OD is traded at on the secondary market (on exchanges).

 * Redemption rate: this is the rate at which OD is being devalued or revalued.
 The process of devaluing/revaluing OD consists in the redemption rate changing the redemption price.

-* Global Settlement: settlement consists in shutting down the protocol and allowing both SAFE and OD users to redeem collateral from the system.
+* Global Settlement: settlement consists in shutting down the protocol and allowing both Vault and OD users to redeem collateral from the system.
 Settlement uses the redemption (and not the market) price to calculate how much collateral can be redeemed by each user.

 Let's walk through an example of how OD is revalued in case of capital inflow of some Liquid Staked Token that we can call lstETH (meaning people are bullish on lstETH ):